altruios/namshubettulpa/public/namshubettuple/confrontation.md

 "K::What you have there, is ours actually..."
 "C::Yours...
 interesting, Then you know what this stuff is?"
-*Felix raised is arm out to stop Kent*
+*Felix raised his arm out to stop Kent*
 "F::What is it?"
 *The chemist held the vial up to them*
-~Kent looked around but did not see the original syringe~ ~A few cardboard boxes tall, a tower held a fan - wet rags attached to the grill~ "C::I'mm'a be real with you, first though: if you don't know what this is: where the hell did you get it?"
+~Kent looked around but did not see the original syringe~ ~A few cardboard boxes tall, a tower supported a desk fan - wet rags attached to the grill~ 'K::Two fans, wait? a ceiling fan'
+~The roof was cardboard~
+"C::I'mm'a be real with you, first though: if you don't know what this is: where the hell did you get it?"
 *The chemist put it back on the table and swept it between the light and the prism* ~The vial's shadow on the rainbow was not an absence of light - but an inversion of the color, a photo-negative~